Skip to main content

 Funding Drought and Market Transformation.

 After 2021 saw one out of every five venture capital dollars globally invested into fintech companies, the sector experienced a pullback.
 Community banks that had jumped into the BaaS space during the boom years retreated, and by 2023 few platforms were launching new products as partner banks became extremely cautious.
-Industry observers expected the Synapse collapse to have long-term negative impacts on all of fintech, particularly consumer-facing services.
+Industry observers expected the Synapse failure to have long-term negative impacts on all of fintech, particularly consumer-facing services.

 Regulatory Shifts and Direct Charter Trend.